 Labour statistics represented in the Persons quadrant are mostly sourced from estimates calculated from the monthly Labour Force Survey.
-Data from the monthly Labour Force Survey are released in two stages: the first being the Labour Force, Australia (ABS cat. no. 6202.0) product set, and the second including the Labour Force, Australia, Detailed - Electronic Delivery (ABS cat. no. 6291.0.55.001) on a monthly basis, and the Labour Force, Australia, Detailed, Quarterly (ABS cat. no. 6291.0.55.003) on a quarterly basis.
+Data from the monthly Labour Force Survey are released in two stages: the first being the Labour Force, Australia (ABS cat. no. 6202.0) product set, and the second including the Labour Force, Australia, Detailed - Electronic Delivery

+(ABS cat. no. 6291.0.55.001) on a monthly basis, and the Labour Force, Australia, Detailed, Quarterly (ABS cat. no. 6291.0.55.003) on a quarterly basis.
 Labour Force Survey data are supplemented with defence force information, child workers information and information on non-residents.

-Data from the Information Paper: Construction of Experimental Statistics on Employee Earnings and Jobs from Administrative Data, Australia, 2011-12 (cat. no. 6311.0) using the LEED were used to determine industry of employment of secondary job holders, and applied to Labour Force Survey data to calculate total jobs in each industry.
+Data from the ABS Linked Employer-Employee Dataset (LEED) are used to determine industry of employment of secondary job holders, and applied to Labour Force Survey data to calculate total jobs in each industry.
 This information was used to adjust the Labour Force Survey estimate of employed persons in each industry, by excluding multiple job holding within the same industry from the total number of filled jobs.

-Table 4 below summarises data sources used in compiling quarterly and industry estimates of persons.
+Table 8.2 below summarises data sources used in compiling quarterly and industry estimates of persons.